golangci/misspell/README.md

 Thanks!

 <a name="missing"></a>
-### Why is it making mistakes or missing items in golang files?
+### Why is it making mistakes or missing items in Go files?

 The matching function is *case-sensitive*, so variable names that are multiple worlds either in all-uppercase or all-lowercase case sometimes can cause false positives.